joaopedro0013/joaopedro0013/README.md

 ## 📬 Entre em Contato!
 Gostou do meu trabalho?
-Me mande uma mensagem no [LinkedIn](https://www.linkedin.com/in/joao-pedro-pio/) ou explore meus repositórios abaixo! 🚀
+Me mande uma mensagem no [LinkedIn]([https://www.linkedin.com/in/joao-pedro-pio/](https://www.linkedin.com/in/jo%C3%A3o-pedro-72ba0a18a/)) 🚀